Diaeta Way: Reinventing the Way People Experience Life Through Food

 Our classes strive to create a balanced way of living through diet and lifestyles.

-We offer retreats and workshops throughout the year on Martha’s Vineyard, Costa Rica and next year we will be traveling to New Mexico.
+We offer retreats and workshops throughout the year on Martha’s Vineyard, in Vermont and in Costa Rica.
 These retreats are building on the foundation of health that begins with our 21 Day Cleanse.

 Living in balance is about so much more than what you put on your plate.
 It is also about eating a plant based diet with 60 – 80 varieties of plants a week, eating only the best sourced animal proteins, getting loads of exercise, slowing down, taking the time to be, laughing, and surrounding yourself with loved ones.